-A huge benefit to purchasing travel points is the ability to travel first class or business class pretty much at the price of economy.
-If you are someone that likes to travel in style, this is an affordable method.
+A massive benefit to acquiring travel points is the ability to travel first class or business class at the price of economy.
+If you like to travel in style, this is an affordable method.

-Payroll is a big expense, and there are times where a 45 day float can really help with operations.
-Charging the credit card is a way to obtain short term financing for your payroll.
+Payroll is a significant expense, and there are times when a 45-day float can help with operations.
+In cases like this, running payroll by credit card could act as short-term financing for your payroll.

-Do you travel at least once a year?
-If the answer is YES, than you would incur travel related costs already.
-Paying for your Aeroplan points (1.6 cents) then converting these points to flights may be less expensive than buying your tickets with cash.
+In the end if you travel at least once a year and would incur travel-related costs already.
+Paying for your Aeroplan points (1.6 cents) then converting these points to flights may be less expensive than buying your tickets with cash for your business!

 With Push Operations payroll, you can easily run payroll by credit card using your Amex.
 Although you will have to pay your merchant fees, Push rates on the market (depending on transaction size.)
 Using this method, you can rack up points and improve cash flow.